elizabethdorans/scTagging/README.md

 # scTagging
-This repo contain code for implementing analyses in Dorans et al. medRxiv, "Distinguishing causal from tagging enhancers using single-cell multiome data."
+This repo contain code for implementing analyses in Dorans and Price medRxiv, "Distinguishing causal from tagging enhancers using single-cell multiome data."
 See below (and analysis-specific folders) for steps to compute ATAC peak-level and gene-level scores, implement stratified co-accessibility score regression, and fine-map ATAC peaks to genes.

 Clone the repository using the following command: